Tirtstan/Pathways/README.md

 ## Quick Start

 Pathways uses a `PathwaysManager` singleton to manage and interface with the API.
-It is automatically added to a scene and is configured to `DontDestroyOnLoad`.
+It is automatically created and added to a scene on first access, and is configured to `DontDestroyOnLoad`.
-If you want, you can add an instance of it yourself within a given scene.
+If a `PathwaysManager` instance already exists in the scene, the singleton will use that instance instead.

 > [!TIP]
 > `PathwaysManager` inspector view (during runtime) provides useful debug information and tooling.